NotReallyJustin/ftYeet/planning.md

 * CLI interface & Web interface
 * Temporary file storage - eventually, files will get deleted

+## Language Decision
+Using `Node.js` because it does like 3 things at once for me <br>
+God I love this language <br>
+1. Standalone Client-Side executables
+2. Decent Crypto support
+3. Literally designed to build TCP Protocols and Web Servers

 ## Main Site Upload
 * File upload
 * 100mb max limit.
 If something's over 100mb, you probably shouldn't be sending it online   ---> Max 5 min